MetPX/sarracenia/doc/sr_watch.1.rst

 how to process them. if it is not set, then no symbolic link events will ever be posted.

 .. note::
-   move or rename events are treated as modify events
+   move or rename events result in a special double post pattern, with one post as the old name and a field *newname* set, and a second post with the new name, and a field *oldname* set.
+   This allows subscribers to perform an actual rename, and avoid triggering a download when possible.

 **[-ex|--exchange <exchange>]**

-By default, the exchange used is amq.topic.
-This exchange is provided on broker for general usage.
-It can be overwritten with this  *exchange*  option
+  sr_watch publishes to an exchange named *xs_*"broker_username" by default.
+  Use the *exchange* option to override that default.

 **[-fp|--force_polling <boolean>]**